Archives

 CDC Reports COVID-19 Was Third Leading Cause of Death in U.S.

-Recent Morbidity and Mortality Weekly Report (MMWR) Series reports CDC’s National Vital Statistics System to look at death rates in the United States and find that differences in death rates still remain between certain racial and ethnic minority groups.
-The first report provides an overview of provisional U.S. mortality data for 2021, including a comparison […]
+Recent Morbidity and Mortality Weekly Report (MMWR) Series reports CDC’s National Vital Statistics System to look at death rates in the United States and find that differences in death rates still remain between certain groups.
+The first report provides an overview of provisional U.S. mortality data for 2021, including a comparison of death rates for […]

 Resource: The State of Babies Yearbook 2021